QubesOS/qubes-doc/user/reference/glossary.md

 [Standalone (Virtual Machine)](/doc/standalone-and-hvm/).
 In general terms, a [VM](#vm) is described as **standalone** if and only if it does not depend on any other VM for its root filesystem.
 (In other words, a VM is standalone if and only if it is not a TemplateBasedVM.)
-More specifically, a **StandaloneVM** is a type of VM in Qubes that is created by cloning a TemplateVM.
+More specifically, a **StandaloneVM** is a type of VM in PedOS that is created by cloning a TemplateVM.
 Unlike TemplateVMs, however, StandaloneVMs do not supply their root filesystems to other VMs.
 (Therefore, while a TemplateVM is a type of standalone VM, it is not a StandaloneVM.)